LizzetClifton/Maya_Tree_Generator/README.md

 Generation 2: ababbaba
 Generation 3: ababbababbbbababbaba

 When we are dealing with graphical objects instead of strings, we would begin with an initiator (similar to the axiom) and a generator (our rule set).
-In this repository, there is a file called turtleDrawing.py where I implement a common graphical object known as a "Snowflake Curve".
+In this repository, there is a file called turtleDrawing.py where I implement a common graphical object known as a "Snowflake Curve"using an L-system.
 Here you can see the construction of this curve.

 ![Snowflake Curve Construction](../snowflake.png?raw=true "Title")

+As you can see, we are starting with an equilateral triangle as the initiator.
+The generator is a line with additional angles added in the middle.
+For this particular curve, we are replacing every line segment with the generator.
+The first iteration would create a hexagon, and the following generations would begin to create a snowflake shape.

 ### Context-Free vs. Context-Sensitive L-Systems